1.What is the apprenticeship levy?

 5.How will it work?

-The levy will be paid to HM Revenue and Customs through the Pay As You Earn (PAYE) scheme and will apply to employers across the UK.
-Access to levy funds will be through a digital account via a new online apprenticeship service.
-Levy funds collected one month will appear on the online system the following month and can be exchanged for vouchers to spend on training with an approved training provider.
-The Semta Group (which EAL is part of) can help at every stage, the diagram below shows how it will work:
+The levy is paid to HM Revenue and Customs through the Pay As You Earn (PAYE) scheme and applies to employers across the UK.
+Access to levy funds is through a digital account via an online apprenticeship service.
+Levy funds collected one month appear on the online system the following month and can be exchanged for vouchers to spend on training with an approved training provider.
+The Semta Group (which EAL is part of) can help at every stage, the diagram below shows how it works:

 6.What happens to the money once it's paid?

-The money will be collected by HMRC.
-Individual employers’ funding for apprenticeship training in England will then be made available to them via their apprenticeship service account.
-Employers will be able to use this to pay for training for apprentices and will have 24 months to spend it from the moment it hits their accounts.
+The money is collected by HMRC.
+Individual employers’ funding for apprenticeship training in England is then be made available to them via their apprenticeship service account.
+Employers can use this to pay for training for apprentices and will have 24 months to spend it from the moment it hits their accounts.
 The service will also support employers to identify a training provider, choose an apprenticeship training course and find a candidate.

 7.What can the levy be spent on?

 Employers can spend their levy funds on the costs of an apprentice’s training, assessment and certification.
 This includes either existing staff or new recruits, as long as the training meets an approved standard or framework and the individual meets the apprentice eligibility criteria.
 Employers will also be able to fund qualifications through the levy as long as they are included within approved apprenticeship standards and frameworks, although qualifications are not mandatory.

-Employers will not be able to use levy funds to cover all the costs associated with taking on an apprentice.
-For example, overheads, supervision costs and apprentices’ wages will not be funded by the levy.
+Employers cannot use levy funds to cover all the costs associated with taking on an apprentice.
+For example, overheads, supervision costs and apprentices’ wages cannot be funded by the levy.

-Employers will be able to fund apprenticeships at the same level or a lower level than an individual’s highest existing qualification, so long as the individual will acquire ‘substantively’ new skills through doing the apprenticeship.
+Employers can fund apprenticeships at the same level or a lower level than an individual’s highest existing qualification, so long as the individual will acquire ‘substantively’ new skills through doing the apprenticeship.
 Apprenticeships can be used to up-skill and re-skill existing employees as well as new recruits.

 8.Who will provide the training?